Comparison Analysis of Galvanized, Aluminized Zinc, and Zinc-Aluminum-Magnesium Coatings

 Pure Zinc Coating

-Weldability: Excellent, suitable for resistance welding without electrode adhesion.
+Weldability: Good, for resistance welding without electrode adhesion.

-Formability: Good ductility allows deep drawing and bending without coating damage.
+Formability: Good ductility enables deep drawing or flexing without penetrating the coating.

-Hardness: Lower hardness (HV 60–80) makes it prone to scratches during handling.
+Hardness: Less hardness (HV 60–80) can leave it prone to scratches on handling.

 Zinc-Aluminum Coating

-Formability: Moderate; bending may cause edge cracking if not properly controlled.
+Formability: Moderate; edge cracking can be introduced if bent if not accurately handled.

 Zinc-Aluminum-Magnesium Coating

-Weldability: Comparable to pure zinc, with minimal electrode wear during resistance welding.
+Weldability: Relatively similar to pure zinc with minimal electrode wear for resistance welding.

-Formability: Superior to AZ coatings, enabling deep drawing with reduced mold cleaning frequency.
+Formability: Better than AZ coatings, allows deep drawing at low mold cleaning rate.

 Pure Zinc Coating